Millions of women and men are bothered by unsightly spider veins on their faces and legs.

 Today’s new medical lasers provide safe and effective non-surgical spider vein treatment options for the removal of spider, reticular and varicose veins.
 Southernmost Foot and Ankle Specialists performs new advanced laser treatments for patients from the Miami and the Florida Key, to remove those unsightly veins.
 During your treatment, light energy is delivered through a special laser hand-piece to the targeted vein, in a series of brief pulses.
 The light energy is absorbed by the blood vessels, but not the surrounding tissue.
 This heat absorption causes a coagulation or vaporization of the blood in the vessel, which is subsequently absorbed by your body over a few weeks.

-Will laser for spider veins work for me?
+Will the laser remove spider veins for me?

 Prior to treatment at we will review your medical history to determine how long you have had a problem with your spider veins and the severity of the problem.
 We need to determine your skin type and if there has been any prior surgery or treatment on your veins.
 We test with a hand held doppler to determine if there are any underlying venous problems with larger vessels.
 If there are, further testing may be advised before laser vein therapy is attempted.